 The Mediation Process

-In family law, mediation is most often utilized as an alternative to litigating issues before a judge.
+In family law cases, mediation is most often utilized as an alternative to litigating issues before a judge.
 If the parties are unsuccessful in finding a resolution during mediation, then returning to court is most often the next step.

 If you have been notified of court ordered mediation, then you must attend.
 For any child custody or visitation case filed in the Circuit Court of Cook County, whether through a divorce or parentage action, courts mandate parties to attend mediation unless the parties are able to reach an agreement on their own.